 Can these be made in a toaster oven?

 Absolutely.
-Use a small oven-safe pan and monitor closely.
+Use a small oven-safe pan and monitor closely for even baking.

 Are they overly sweet?

-No. The sweetness is balanced, especially if icing is lightly drizzled.
+No, the sweetness is balanced, especially if the icing is lightly drizzled.

 Can I skip the icing?